How to Overcome Emotional Eating – 4 Tips To Let It Go For Good

 - Childhood habit – rewards, nostalgia these can carry over to adult life.

 - Social – overeat just because it’s there.

 What To Do?

 What you ate or wanted to eat?
 What happened to set this up?
-How you felt before you ate?
+How did you feel before you ate?
 What you felt as you were eating?
-How you felt afterwards?
+How did you feel afterwards?

 2. Find Other Ways To Feed Your Feelings – beyond food to meet your emotional needs.
 The keys to success are moving (dance, bike, swim, walk…), changing your focus (outside of yourself with music, friend, helping others, etc) and engaging in gratitude (get optimistic) are some universal tools.

 Ideas are – Exhausted –> take a hot bath or spa, allow self to have quick nap, lay in sun outdoors & listen to nature; Lonely or down –> ring a fun friend, go for a walk with a friend or your dog, watch a comedy movie, crank up fun music; Anxious –> dance to your favourite song, go for a walk, do 15 minutes of yoga, take it out with a friend.